denismitr/lemon/README.md

 }()
 ```

+if you pass `lemon.InMemory` as the first argument to `lemon.Open` database will
+work purely as in memory database and will not persist anything to disk.

 ### Insert several entries in a transaction
 tags can be provided as a third argument and will service as secondary index
 ```go